aws/aws-cdk/packages/aws-cdk-lib/cx-api/FEATURE_FLAGS.md

 If the flag is not set then only a single RequestValidator can be added in this way.
 Any additional RequestValidators have to be created directly with `new RequestValidator`.
-### @aws-cdk/aws-ecs-patterns:addSecurityGroupToAsgCapacityProviders

-*Add security group through "configureAutoScalingGroup"* (default)

-ConfigureAutoScalingGroup currently does not connect the ASG security group to the cluster's security group.
-The result of this is that on new deployments, EC2 instances which have been autoscaled can have their security groups reconfigured and lose connectivity to the ECS cluster.
-This feature flag enables the correct behavior.

-If this flag is not set, cluster.addAsgCapacityProvider() does not correctly configure the autoscaling group's Security Groups to work with the ECS cluster.
-If the flag is set, the ASG is correctly configured.

 | Since | Default | Recommended |